Human rights in the Democratic Republic of the Congo: Civil judicial procedures

-Civil courts exist for lawsuits and other disputes, but the public widely viewed them as corrupt.
-Magistrates were poorly paid, and the party willing to pay them the most money was generally believed to receive decisions in its favor.
-Most individuals could not afford the often prohibitive fees associated with filing a civil case.
-No civil court exists to address human rights violations.
-Military courts had effective jurisdiction over most human rights violations, since government security forces were the primary violators.
+Civil courts exist for lawsuits and other disputes, but the public mainly use criminal courts.

 Arbitrary interference with privacy, family, home, or correspondence

+A report in 2006 noted that;

 The law prohibits arbitrary interference with privacy, family, home, or correspondence; however, security forces routinely ignored these provisions.
 Soldiers, deserters, and police continued to harass and rob civilians.
 Security forces routinely ignored legal requirements for search warrants and entered and searched homes or vehicles at will.
 In general those responsible for such acts remained unidentified and unpunished.
 Police sometimes looted homes, businesses, and schools.

 FARDC soldiers occupied a school in Bulungera, North Kivu Province following a February campaign against the Allied Democratic Forces-National Army for the Liberation of Uganda.
 They remained at the school for three months before a visiting minister negotiated with the regional military commander to have them relocated to an integration center.

 FARDC 891st Battalion soldiers who were allied with renegade General Laurent Nkunda and not under central command authority occupied a primary school, which had served 1,388 pupils in the North Kivu Province town of Mbau, on March 30 and made it their military camp.
 They used doors and desks as firewood, converted classrooms to toilets, and looted the school's supplies.
 Military authorities did not investigate.
 A new regional military commander promised to remove the soldiers, but they remained in place at year's end.

-Unlike in 2005, there were no reports that ANR security agents monitored mail passing through private express delivery companies and the state mail service.
-The government was widely believed to monitor some telephone communications.

-Throughout the country authorities sometimes arrested or beat a relative or associate of a person they were seeking to arrest.

-For example, on April 1, in the South Kivu Province town of Uvira, PNC officers searching unsuccessfully for a man apprehended his wife and their infant child instead.
+In 2006, in the South Kivu Province town of Uvira, PNC officers searching unsuccessfully for a man apprehended his wife and their infant child instead.
 The woman claimed the officers beat her with a club.
 No known action was taken against the officers.

-On August 12, ANR agents in Lubumbashi, Katanga Province arrested two civilians in place of their employer who was accused of theft.
+In August 2006, ANR agents in Lubumbashi, Katanga Province arrested two civilians in place of their employer who was accused of theft.
 The agents allegedly tied up and beat one of them before a senior officer intervened.

-The officer who ordered the 2005 beating by Lubumbashi police of Mimi Mbayo in place of her husband remained unpunished.

 Armed groups operating outside government control in the east routinely subjected civilians to arbitrary interference with privacy, family, home, and correspondence (see section 1.g.).